Zeytinburnu: History

 From the early 19th century onwards Zeytinburnu was an industrial village, centred on the leather industry of the area called Kazlıçeşme, which being on the coast with a good water supply was well suited to leather production. (the area was named for a fountain with a goose carved into the stonework, the fountain is still in existence).
 Up until the mid-20th century the residents were an urban mix of Greeks, Armenians, Bulgarians, Jews and Turks and still today the Yedikule Surp Pırgiç Armenian Hospital is active in Kazlıçeşme, and has a museum in the grounds.

-During the WWI, the area was bombed by the British forces in 1918.
+During World War I, the Ottoman era munitions factory in Zeytinburnu was bombed by British aircraft in two air raids in 1916 and 1918.

 The character of Zeytinburnu changed when a large wave of immigrants from Anatolia came and settled there from 1950 on.
-Zeytinburnu is an important lesson for city planning in Turkey, because it was one of the first Gecekondu districts.
+Zeytinburnu is an important lesson for city planning in Turkey, because it was one of the first gecekondu districts.
 In other words, most of the buildings were built illegally, without infrastructure, and without any aesthetical concern.
 In the 1960s legislation was passed to prevent this type of building but by then this type of development had become unstoppable.
 At first these were little brick-built single storey cottages.
 From the 1970s onwards the little houses were replaced by multi-storey concrete apartment blocks built in rows with no space in between.
 In most cases the ground floor was used as a small textile workshop, and thus Zeytinburnu became a bustling industrial area with a large residential population living above the workshops.
 All this was still illegal, unplanned and lacked the infrastructure and the aesthetic appeal.
 After a heavy rain the streets would run with dirty water for days.

 Mosaic floor tiles were discovered during the restoration of the Zeytinburnu Kazlıçeşme Cultural Center.
 The mosaics date to the Late Roman and early Byzantine period.